Skip to Content, Navigation, or Footer.

 The dry vegetation of the area largely contributed to the fire’s spread, she added.
 Florida’s ongoing drought has fueled wildfires across the state “unusually early” in the year, and fires have flared in north central Florida because of its dryness, along with frequent wind patterns.

 Alachua County issued an initial burn ban Jan.
-30, which has continuously extended 8 times.
-Governor Ron DeSantis issued a State of Emergency for Alachua County in mid-February due to the drought and ongoing wildfire threat.
+30, which has been continuously extended eight times.
+Gov. Ron DeSantis issued a state of emergency for Alachua County in mid-February due to the drought and ongoing wildfire threat.
 The current county burn ban is active through April 17

 Bond said lately fires may be caused by small violations of the fire ban — because people either don’t know of the burn bans or are choosing to ignore them.
 On Tuesday, for example, the Florida Forest Service monitored a fire caused by household trash burning, she said.